Low-depth Hamiltonian Simulation by Adaptive Product Formula: Adaptive product formula

-We approximate the exact time-evolved state $e^{-iH \delta t}\ket{\Psi(t)}$ by where the set of $\{O_j\}$ at each step is a subset of Pauli words $\{P_j\}$ in the Hamiltonian and we assume the coefficients $\lambda_j$s are real.
-The error for the approximation of \autoref{eqn:eq1} within each finite time step can be described by the Euclidean distance of the exact time-evolved state and the approximated state as
+In the single-step protocol, we approximate the exact time-evolved state $e^{-iH \delta t}\ket{\Psi(t)}$ by where a tuple $\vec O= \{O_j\}$ at each step is chosen from the Hamiltonian terms and the coefficients $\vec \lambda = \{\lambda_j\}$ are real.
+The error for the approximation at each finite time step can be described by the Euclidean distance between the exact time-evolved state and the approximated state